KunFang93/Nuc3DMap/README.md

 Method3: use singularity (work in progress)

 ## Quick Start
 **Note: Nuc3DMap might get poor performance when sequence depth is not enough under current version.
-We recommend to use Nuc3DMap with at least 1b No-dup Pairs after Nuc3DMap nucprep (in foo.stats.summary.txt from nucprep).
-If sequence depth is not enough, you could try -tl in nuctd and -ld in nucil with less statistical power**
+We recommend to use Nuc3DMap with at least 1b No-dup Pairs after Nuc3DMap nucprep (in foo.stats.summary.txt from nucprep).** If sequence depth is not enough, you could try -tl in nuctd and -ld in nucil with less statistical power :/

 **If input files contain fastq file, bwa index is needed before running Nuc3DMap nucprep**
 ```